1 Star2 Stars3 Stars4 Stars5 Stars (No Ratings Yet)

 This is not a complete list of interactions.
 Ask your doctor if you need more detailed information.
 Discuss with your medical practitioner the use of your medicine with food, alcohol, or tobacco.

-Store at room temperature between 15 to 30 degrees C (59 to 86 degrees F), tightly closed, away from sunlight, direct heat, and moisture.
-Do not store in the bathroom or near a sink.
-Keep medicament out of the reach of children and away from pets.
+Tightly cover and store at room temperature, 15 to 30 degrees Celsius (59 to 86 degrees Fahrenheit), away from moisture, direct heat, and sunshine.
+Store away from sinks and bathrooms.
+Keep medication out of children’s reach and away from animals.

 Subscribe